SungGV/algorithmPractice/README.md

 These are solutions to algorithm practice questions.
-The origin of the questions are shown on the folder.
-Some of them are incomplete and I'm using this page as a record.
+A few of them are incomplete.
+I'm using this page for the purpose of record